extragood-io/jumpwire-docs/docs/flows/index.md

 Flows are created in the JumpWire app by clicking on the "Add Flow" button on the Flows page.
 Give the Flow a unique name, add tags as necessary, and enter the Flow YAML in the definition text area.

-After succesfully saving a Flow, a graphical visualization can be seen under the tab "Flow Visualization", which displays the sequence of stages by their name and action.
+After successfully saving a Flow, a graphical visualization can be seen under the tab "Flow Visualization", which displays the sequence of stages by their name and action.

 ![](../../assets/images/flows_page.png)